educational-resources-and-services/bibletags-widget/README.md

 * Japanese characters are each a single syllable.
 * Lao translation may or may not use spaces.

-Note: While embedding sites/apps providing USFM for verse content can distinguish between words, this information cannot be replied upon since other embedding sites/apps may only provide plain text.
+Note: While embedding sites/apps providing USFM for verse content could distinguish between words, this information cannot be replied upon since other embedding sites/apps may only provide plain text.

 ### Offline